Are You Homeless? We Can Help.

 Other Help Available

 Region Ten works to provide mental health, intellectual disability and substance use services in the City of Charlottesville and the counties of Albemarle, Fluvanna, Greene, Louisa and Nelson.
+Visit their office at 800 Preston Ave each weekday morning to connect!

 The Crossings is a mixed-income community in which 30 studio apartments are designated for permanent supportive housing community for formerly homeless individuals.
 Another 30 are for those whose incomes are 50% or less of the area median income.